Sidhu-985/amfoss-tasks/Task-09/Readme.md

 - dependencies:
   - google_fonts: ^6.2.1

-Then update it to get these changes so that the app work effeciently.
+Then update it to get these changes so that the app runs effeciently.

 # Video Sample of App